 - Metal Building Assembly

 - Plumbing Technology

 - Well Drilling

 This introductory electricity course covers the two types of electrical current: alternating (AC) and direct (DC).
 Basic concepts include AC and DC electricity theory, magnetism, wire splicing, and transformers.
 Also explored are topics such as Ohm's law, voltage and current, batteries, power, and electromagnetic induction.
 Students learn the formulas used in electrical math and gain hands-on experience troubleshooting problems.

 This course teaches students how to wire a building safely.
 Elements of electrical wiring include lighting, conductors, branch circuits, and conduits.
 Students become familiar with the requirements of the National Electrical Code, and will be able to properly install wiring, conduits, and electrical distribution equipment by the end of the course.

 National Electrical Code (NEC)

-The National Electrical Code sets safety standard for electrical wiring and electrical equipment, and it is enforced by state and local law.
-Areas covered in this overview course include the history of the NEC, wiring standards and methods, over-current protection, materials and other topics relating to electrical wiring standards.
-This course is included as part of a vocational electrician program.
+The National Electrical Code sets safety standards for electrical wiring and electrical equipment, and it is enforced by state and local law.
+Areas covered in this overview course include wiring standards and methods, OSHA regulations, materials, and other topics relating to electrical wiring standards.

 Electricity and Magnetism